KSEHano/BSc-Thesis/Thesis.md

 One of the groups most interested in the development of MT are professional translators.
 They question if MT will be part of the work flow in the future.
-I worked with a translation company from Osnabrück that questioned how good the MTs are in specialised fields.
+I worked with a translation company from Osnabrück that questioned how good the MTs are in specialized fields.
 The company often translates computer and machine manuals in many different languages.
-This is a specialised field with its own phrases that need to be translated in context.
+This is a specialized field with its own phrases that need to be translated in context.
 I decided to use two language pairs available for the comparison English-German and English-Czech.
 English German is a common translation pair that is often translated and and MT in this language pair could be very similar to a human translation.
 Czech, while still a European language with a Latin alphabet, is translated less often.
 My source translation for English-Czech translation was a shortened version of the same manual I used for the English-German pair.
 It is often the case that translations into Czech are only done on shortened versions of manuals.
 I do not work with the whole manual but with four chapters on the software of a printer.
 In my work I want to compare the translations of different MT engines.
 In the end I want to see how good the translations are compared to each other and to a professional human translation.
 To make this judgment I used a human and an automatic evaluation.